John Florio: Montaigne's Essays (1603)

 Florio's translation of Michel de Montaigne's Essays was licensed for publication to Edward Blount on 4 June 1600, and eventually published three years later, in 1603.
 Florio's translation of the Essays came to be highly regarded as a literary art during the Elizabethan period.
 It was dedicated to six ladies of the court.
 The first book is for the Countess of Bedford and her mother.
 The second is divided between Lady Penelope Rich, Sidney's Stella, and his daughter, Elizabeth, Countess of Rutland.
 He also adds an appropriate eulogy of the 'perfect-unperfect' Arcadia.
 The third is given gracefully to two of Florio's younger pupils.
-They are Lady Elizabeth Grey, daughter of the Earl of Shrewbury, and Lady Mary Nevill, daughter of England's Lord High Treasurer.
+They are Lady Elizabeth Grey, daughter of the Earl of Shrewsbury, and Lady Mary Nevill, daughter of England's Lord High Treasurer.

 In the letter addressed to the courteous reader, Florio champions translation as the most useful route for advancing knowledge and developing the language and culture of a nation.
 Again, here he connects this important issue with the recent army of opponents connected with the medievalism still firmly entrenched at the universities that were the most important sources of opposition.
 In his defence of translation, John Florio explained that there are many likely French words in his translation of Montaigne's Essays that, by being coupled with common words to explain them, may be "familiar with our English, which well may beare them."
 He cites a number of such words he created, which he says some critics may object to: "entraine, conscientious, endeare, tarnish, comporte, efface, facilitate, ammusing, debauching, regret, effort, emotion."